 The primary purpose of the evaluation is to assist Faculty members in their professional development.
 It is also the key instrument for all decisions related to tenure, promotion, and other forms of recognition.
-The process of self-evaluation is a continuing process carried out by the Faculty member in consultation with his or her department chair, Area Chair, and the Provost, through periodic visitation and informal consultation.
+The process of self-evaluation is a continuing process carried out by Faculty members in consultation with the appropriate department chair, Area Chair, and the Provost, through periodic visitation and informal consultation.
 Faculty members are encouraged to meet with their Area Chair or the Provost to discuss informally the evaluation procedures.

 Each Faculty member to be evaluated prepares an evaluation notebook containing the following items: